 A study of evidence-based nursing care of childbearing families and women.
 Special emphasis is given to the delivery of relationship-centered care within a holistic framework as it applies to health promotion, maintenance, and restoration of child-bearing families and women.
 Cultural values and women's health needs specific to the lifespan are presented.
 Hospital and community-based settings provide theory to practice application.
-Prerequisites: Level I and Level II nursing courses.
+Prerequisites: Successful completion of Junior year nursing courses.
 Fall.